kubernetes/kubernetes/docs/getting-started-guides/coreos.md

 [**Multi-node cluster using cloud-config and Vagrant**](https://github.com/pires/kubernetes-vagrant-coreos-cluster/blob/master/README.md)

-Configure a single-master, multi-worker cluster locally, running on your choice of hypervisor: VirtualBox, Parallels, or VMware
+Configure a single master, multi-worker cluster locally, running on your choice of hypervisor: VirtualBox, Parallels, or VMware

 <hr/>